 It will still be possible to validate and protect an EP patent in individual EPC member states, including those who do not join the UPC under the current system.
 The new UPC will have jurisdiction over both Unitary Patents and traditional nationally validated European patents.
 However, EP patents can be specifically opted out from the UPC regime, unlike a UP, which cannot.
 Having a single court for infringement and revocation actions should make the process by which a patent owner can enforce the patent across the EU much easier, theoretically reducing potential litigation costs.

-The map above shows the countries who have presently deposited instruments of ratification, which means that they will be bound by the rules of the court when it enters into force.
+The map above shows the countries who have presently deposited instruments of ratification, which means that they are now bound by the rules of the court, which entered into force on 1st June 2023.

-The EPO has reported that transitional measures have started on January 1st 2023, meaning that you can now defer grant and file an early request for unitary effect.
-The sunrise period, where you will also be able to opt-out EP patents from the UP/UPC system will almost certainly start on 1st March 2023 and ran for three months.
+The EPO began transitional measures on January 1st 2023, meaning that it was possible to defer grant and file an early request for unitary effect.
+The sunrise period, where you were able to opt-out EP patents from the UP/UPC system prior to launch, started on 1st March 2023 and ran for three months.
 It is still possible to opt out but only if no legal action has been brought before the UPC.

 We have formed a UP/UPC expert team who are positioned to handle all related queries based on currently available knowledge and we encourage you to reach out to them at email@example.com with any queries or portfolio specific questions you may have about the future of your patent rights in Europe.

-There will be several Courts of First Instance of the UPC and the locations of these courts have now been decided.
-The recruitment and appointment of legal and technical judges is almost complete, with only a few positions outstanding, and training will be taking place throughout the next few months.
+There are several Courts of First Instance of the UPC and the locations of these are spread across contracting member states.
+The recruitment and appointment of legal and technical judges is now complete.

 Patent proprietors will have the option to choose to convert their granted EP into a Unitary Patent one month after the patent has been granted for all the contracting member states.
 This can be selected by filing in a request for unitary effect.
 For EPC states that are non-EU member states, or are EU member states but have not yet signed and ratified the Unified Patent Court Agreement (UPCA), the patent may be validated in the same way as it is today.